FailAcademy/learning/adp-vancouver/_slides/week-01/01-introducing-postgres.md

 # Relational Database

-In a relational system, we create an **schema** by defining relationships between the data stored in various of tables.
+In a relational system, we create a **schema** by defining relationships between the data stored in various of tables.
 ![Relational-Database](/public/img/slide-assets/relational-databases.png)

 ---